svierk/awesome-lwc-collection/force-app/main/default/lwc/helloWorld/README.md

 # Hello World

-Add a classic greeting to any page.
+An example LWC that adds a classic greeting to any page.

 <img src="../../../../../images/hello-world.png" alt="hello-world" width="300"/>